wesleywh/Scripts/README.md

 Removing: C:\Users\wesleywh\Desktop\Copies\here.txt
 ...Done.
 ```
+######Final Note for modified.py
+The copy to location is hard coded in the functions "delete_files" and "move_files" this will have to be changed.

 ####metadata.py
 This will attempt to display the metadata for a file.
 You will need to specify a single file or list of files to scan like the following:
 ```